actinia-org/actinia-parallel-plugin/README.md

 ```
 export SETUPTOOLS_SCM_PRETEND_VERSION=0.0
 ```
-Otherwise you will get an error like this `LookupError: setuptools-scm was unable to detect version for '/src/actinia-parallel-plugin'.`.
+Otherwise you will get an error like this:
+`LookupError: setuptools-scm was unable to detect version for '/src/actinia-parallel-plugin'.`.

 * If you make changes in code and nothing changes you can try to uninstall the plugin: